 At the ends of a cul-de-sac where water falls to the end.

-On all channels where the gradient is steeper than 1:20.
+On all channels where the gradient is steeper than 5% (1:20).

 Catchpits in swales require a specific design

-Catchpit grates will be cycle-friendly designs as per Stormwater drawing: Double sump catchpit design
+Catchpit grates must be cycle-friendly designs as per Stormwater drawing: Double sump catchpit design

 Catchpits must be of the type referred to in Clause 4.2.10 Catchpits on page 205.

+All catchpits must be able to be retrofitted with an insert for the capture of litter and leaves.
+The

+stainless steel baffle and fixings must be installed on the outlet pipe, perpendicular to the pipe as shown in the drawings.

 Batter drains

-Batter drains must be located outside of the transport corridor.
+Batter drains must be located a minimum of 500mm into an adjacent lot and outside of the transport corridor.
 Refer to Transportation drawing: Location of subsoil drainage

 Subsoil drains

-Unless specified otherwise or agreed to by Council, piped subsoil drainage must be provided to protect road formations from deterioration or loss of strength caused by a high-water table and as part of swale stormwater systems.
-Design must be in accordance with NZTA specifications F/2 and F/5.
+Unless specified otherwise or accepted by Council, piped subsoil drainage must be provided to protect the road subgrade and pavement from deterioration or loss of strength caused by a high-water table and as part of swale stormwater systems.
+The design must be in accordance with NZTA specifications F/2 and F/5.
 Refer to section 3.3.19.3 of NZS 4404 for more details.

 All piped subsoil drains must discharge by gravity into a suitable component of the public stormwater system or accepted discharge point.
 For typical details of subsoil drains see Transportation drawing: Location of subsoil drainage